andela-bmosigisi/see-learn/readme.md

 ## Features

-- Uploading of youtube videos.
+- Uploading of YouTube videos.
 - Editing and Deleting of videos.
 - Adding and Editing of video categories.
 - Organisation of videos into categories.